Attacks on Approximate Caches in Text-to-Image Diffusion Models: : Image Poisoning Attack

 \subsubsection{Sensitivity Study}

-We then explore \poison{}'s effectiveness under different cache configurations.
-First, we evaluate the hit count under different cache sizes. \Cref{fig:poisoning_cache_size} shows that the hit count is higher when the cache is smaller, as the target caches get evicted earlier under a smaller cache, allowing more user prompts to hit the attacker's poisoned cache.
-Second, we evaluate the hit count under different replacement policies. \Cref{fig:poisoning_replacement_policy} shows the hit count is higher under FIFO and LRU than LCBFU because the target caches in these schemes get evicted earlier.
-In LCBFU, caches that were frequently hit in the past are harder to be evicted, leading to a lower hit count.
+We finally explore \poison{}'s effectiveness under different cache configurations, like those studied in \Cref{subsubsec:covert_lifetime}. \Cref{fig:poisoning_cache_size} shows that the hit count is higher when the cache size is smaller, as the cached prompt that the poisoned one will replace gets evicted earlier under a smaller cache, allowing more user prompts to hit the attacker's poisoned cache.
+With the same cache size, \Cref{fig:poisoning_replacement_policy} shows the hit count is higher under FIFO and LRU than LCBFU because the target prompts in these schemes get evicted from the cache earlier.
+In LCBFU, cached prompts that were frequently hit in the past are harder to evict, leading to a lower hit count.